D4R60N/ChessUltimate/src/readMe.md

 A - ally

-TO - to space
+TO - to spaceType

-FROM - from space
+FROM - from spaceType

 # logic
 & - and